tachiyomiorg/website/src/forks/TachiyomiAZ.md

 layout: ForkPage
 title: TachiyomiAZ
 metaTitle: TachiyomiAZ
-description: This hentai focused fork is based off of TachiyomiEH, it has most features and fixes from Tachiyomi, as well as features from TachiyomiJ2K.
+description: This fork is based off of TachiyomiEH.
+It ports features and fixes from other Tachiyomi forks back to the old Tachiyomi hamburger UI.
 lang: en-US
 meta:
   - property: og:image